-What Yugoslavia needs is not such two-Power pacts as play into the hands of the Fascist aggressors, but a firm policy of collective security and of joining the peace front.
+What Jugoslavia needs is not such twopower pacts as play into the hands of the fascist aggressors, but a firm policy of collective security and of joining the peace front.
 The agreement with Italy gave rise to universal indignation, demonstrations of protest in Belgrade and Zagreb while Ciano was still in Belgrade.
-Even in Parliament, when the Government's foreign policy was being discussed, the representatives of all groups, including the Yugoslav National Party, jointly attacked the foreign policy of Stoyadinovich.
+Even in parliament, when the government's foreign policy was being discussed, the representatives of all groups, including the Jugoslav National Party, jointly attacked the foreign policy of Stoyadinovich.

-The only reason why the Stovadinovich Government is still able to hold the reins of power and to pursue a home and foreign policy which clears the way for Fascism is because discord continues in the ranks of the opposition, because a wide People's Front has not yet been formed, because the two great streams which sweep along the masses of the people, namely, the Peasants' Movement and the Workers' Movement, have not yet merged into a single force.
-Although recent events (such as the reactionary measures of the Government, the increase in the activity of the Fascist elements, the increased penetration of Hitlerism) show the full extent of the danger that threatens the masses of the people, nevertheless, the leaders of the extra-Parliamentary opposition (i.e., of the Serbian Democratic Parties and the Croatian Peasants' Party) have not drawn the corresponding lessons therefrom.
-In their effort to maintain, in one form or another, the dominant position of the Serbs in Yugoslavia, the leaders of the Serbian Democrats, Radicals, and farmers are still unable to find a basis for solving the Croatian question, and their parleys with the representatives of the Croatian Peasants' Party have been dragging on now for nearly On the other hand, they are still two years. failing to muster up the courage to take the determined step of establishing a People's Front, although voices are being raised within their own parties, with ever-growing persistence, calling for the formation of a People's Front (especially among the farmers and democrats).
-True, Davidovich, leader of the Democrats, felt obliged recently to take a step forward when under mass persuasion he issued the slogan of unity between all democratic elements.
+The only reason why the Stoyadinovich government is still able to hold the reins of power and to pursue a home and foreign policy which clears the way for fascism is because discord continues in the ranks of the opposition, because a wide People's Front has not yet been formed, because the two great streams which sweep along the masses of the people, the peasant movement and the workers' movement, have not yet merged into a single force.
+Although recent events (such as the reactionary measures of the government, the increase in the activity of the fascist elements, the increased penetration of Hitlerism) show the full extent of the danger that threatens the masses of the people, nevertheless the leaders of the extra-parliamentary opposition (of the Serbian Democratic parties and the Croation Peasants' Party) have not drawn the corresponding lessons therefrom.

+In their effort to maintain, in one form or another, the dominant position of the Serbs in Jugoslavia, the leaders of the Serbian Democrats, Radicals, and farmers are still unable to find a basis for solving the Croatian question, and their parleys with the representatives of the Croation Peasants' Party have been dragging on now for nearly two years.
+On the other hand, they are still failing to muster up the courage to take the determined step of establishing a People's Front, although voices are being raised within their own parties, with ever growing persistence, calling for the formation of a People's Front (especially among the farmers and democrats).
+True, Davidovich, leader of the Democrats, felt obliged recently to take a step forward when under mass pressure he issued the slogan of unity among all democratic elements.